Preparing for Sussex

 • Have you checked if you need a Student visa and applied for it?

-• If you are bringing dependants, have you applied for a dependant visa, arranged family accommodation, childcare and school places?
+• Are you eligible to bring dependants?
+Have you applied for a dependant visa, arranged family accommodation, childcare and school places?

-• Do you know your healthcare entitlements and set up the neccessary travel and health insurance?
+• Do you know your healthcare entitlements and set up the necessary travel and health insurance?

 • Have you arranged your travel to the University?